As Australia’s favourite time of the year draws near, indulge with these great ideas for you and your friends!

 Every January, Aussies have the chance to see the sport’s top elites at Australian Open.
 With attendance second only to the US Open, the tournament is also held on some of the hottest days – please stay cool!

 Join the celebration that inspires a nation as concerts, fireworks, parades and parties are held across all major cities on January 26th.

-8. Watch the lion parades for Chinese New Year
+8. Watch the lion parades for Lunar New Year

-Celebrate Australia’s cultural diversity as billions of Chinese around the world ring in the Year of the Fire Rooster.
+Celebrate Australia’s cultural diversity as billions of Chinese around the world ring in the Lunar New Year.
 Lion and dragon dancers will be performing to traditional music across the country, as cities are decorated in the lucky colour of red.